KARTHIKJINKALA/React-Tasks/useEffect/vite-project/README.md

 useEffect:-

-useEffect is the hook in the react functional components ,It csuuses the side effects in the the components
+useEffect is the hook in the react functional components ,It causes the side effects in the the components

 side effects:-Data fecthing,Dom manipulation,Timers,Event listeners